kdmayer/3D-PV-Locator/README.md

 Please note that apart from the pipeline code and documentation, we also provide you with

-- **Pre-trained model checkpoints for PV classification and segmentation on aerial imagery with a spatial resolution of 10cm/pixel.**
+- Pre-trained model checkpoints for PV classification and segmentation on aerial imagery with a spatial resolution of 10cm/pixel.
-- **A 100,000+ image dataset for PV system classification**
+- A 100,000+ image dataset for PV system classification.
-- **A 4,000+ image dataset for PV system segmentation**
+- A 4,000+ image dataset for PV system segmentation.
-- **Pre-processed 3D building data in .GeoJSON format for the entire state of North Rhine-Westphalia.**
+- Pre-processed 3D building data in .GeoJSON format for the entire state of North Rhine-Westphalia.

 In case you use any of these, please cite our work as specified at the bottom of this page.